jpkanter/Spcht/README.md

 The main piece of work here, developed to do all the heavy lifting.
 It introduces a setting/descriptor format to actually map corresponding data fields from the apache solr database to sparql queries.
 The functions in the code do not actually require a solr as input source, if you have any other way to retrieve pure _jsoned_ dictionaries with a simple file structure it should also work.
 Or at least should be possible to easily modify the code to use such a source.

-### the salmon descriptor format
+### the Spcht descriptor format

 > "We do not have enough obscure standards." - No-one ever

 Technically this is a _json_ file describing the way the script is supposed to map the input to actual linked data.
 This was done to keep it adjustable and general so others might be able to use it.
-There is no specific reason for the name except that i had salmon for lunch.
+The name is in tradition of naming things after miss-written birds.

 Lets get started with an example: